 Programs/Initiatives Metrics Progress 2018-2019 Areas of Improvement 1.
 Continue to recruit, hire, and retain a diverse faculty and staff body using online and print publications that reach populations of various race and ethnicities.
 1. No. of Faculty and staff by race/ethnicity; Affirmative Action Report; number and type of publications 1.
 The proportion and mix faculty changed over the previous year.
 Asian faculty increased from 3.7% to over 5%, while Afr.
 Americans decreased from 85% to 75% and White faculty increased from 9% to 12%.
 1. The University should continue recruitment and hiring of faculty and staff who report are Native Americans, Foreign, and Caucasian.
-2. Provide Fair Housing 2. % of Staff 2.
-100% Housing Staff 2.
-Continue annual (Residence Hall) Training Participants Participated in training training and annually trained during 2018-19. assessment.
+2. Provide Fair Housing (Residence Hall) Training annually 2. % of Staff Participants trained 2.
+100% Housing Staff Participated in training during 2018-19.
+2. Continue annual training and assessment.

-3. Recruitment of International Students, including student-athletes 3.
-Percent International Students; number and percent student- athletes 3.
-Percent of international students has declined from 14.6% to 12.1% 3.
-Enhance recruitment to target international students.
+3. Recruitment of 3.
+Percent 3.
+Percent of 3.
+Enhance International Students, International international students recruitment to target including student-athletes Students; number and percent student- athletes has declined from 14.6% to 12.1% international students.
 4. Annual Martin Luther King, Jr. Day - a speaker series and recognition ceremony that is open to the campus and local community 4.
 Number of participants annually 4.
 There were over 110 participants; a positive reception of the event and positive interactions among student, faculty, and staff attendees.
 4. Provide formal evaluation tools for next year's event to be developed.
 5. Diversity and Academic Programs -The School of Education has plans to broaden the scope of diversity within its academic programs.
 Also, within the scope of General Education, future plans are to infuse diversity into General Education and conduct assessments.
 5. Data from future assessments on students' learning and experiences.
 5. Anticipated results include greater awareness and inclusion of persons of all race and ethnicities in instructional programs and examples, and in students' practical experiences.
 5. New Initiatives; measures under development; School of Education proposed teaching in urban setting courses to be approved by curriculum committee in spring 2019.
 6. Denim Day 6.
 Number of Participants by student group.
 6. The event was conducted last year but metrics not captured; invitations to be sent to all students; will count # International students and LGBTQIA.
 6. This event will be held fall 2019; a count of metrics by student group.